Minimally invasive surgery techniques including arthroscopy have revolutionized treatment.

 Following an injection of a numbing drug into the joint, immediate relief from pain will help confirm that the joint is the source of pain.
 If complete pain relief is achieved while the hip joint is numb, the joint is likely to be the source of pain.
 If not, further consideration of a possible cause is needed.

-An ultrasound-guided cortisone injection made directly into the hip joint can provide relief.
+- Intra-articular Injections is an ultrasound-guided cortisone injection made directly into the hip joint that can provide relief.
 Ultrasound-guided cortisone injections using dedicated high-resolution ultrasound equipment are very precise and allow a radiologist to target the injections directly into an area, maximizing therapeutic outcomes.
 Following the injection, pain relief varies from patient to patient.
 Some may feel relief from pain within two to five days.
 If a patient feels no relief within ten days following the injection, the patient is unlikely to gain any additional improvement and further diagnostic testing may be needed to identify other options for relief.

 What is hip arthroscopy?

 Recent advances in the development of surgical equipment have allowed orthopedic surgeons to treat conditions that were traditionally either ignored or treated with an open procedure.
 Now, with just a small incision, a surgeon can insert a pencil-sized optical device into the hip joint, which relays an image to a large video monitor in the operating room, allowing a surgeon to see into the joint and correct problems.